andrewcbuensalida/graphql-playlist/README.md

-just realized node server had to have a running process for application stop to not crash and theres a delay in the deploment logs node adds another running server everytime i deploy without pkill cicd goes all the way until the last step. had to manually go into ec2 and serve client maybe try updating dependencies via npx npm-check-updates -u and npm install no more need for amplify because of cors expiration.
+just realized node server had to have a running process for application stop to not crash and theres a delay in the deploment logs node adds another running server everytime i deploy without pkill deployment stops at application stop if there is pkill but no running node cicd goes all the way until the last step. had to manually go into ec2 and serve client maybe try updating dependencies via npx npm-check-updates -u and npm install no more need for amplify because of cors expiration.